beartype/beartype/README.rst

 *class* beartype.vale.\ **IsEqual**\ [typing.Any]

-    **Declarative equality validator.** Generate a PEP-compliant type hint enforcing any equality runtime constraint by subscripting (indexing) the ``beartype.vale.IsEqual`` class with *any* arbitrary object:
+    **Declarative equality validator.** A PEP-compliant type hint enforcing equality against any object, created by subscripting (indexing) the ``IsEqual`` class with that object:

     .. code-block:: python